Srini-5303/JobMatch/README.md

 Open <http://localhost:8000> in your browser.

-> **Note:** The interface is fully responsive and works seamlessly on desktop, tablet, and mobile devices.
-The modern AI-themed design features animated gradients, glassmorphism effects, and smooth transitions for an enhanced user experience.
+> **Note:** The interface features a futuristic dark mode design with prominent animated gradients, glowing effects, and modern AI aesthetics.
+It's fully responsive and works seamlessly on desktop, tablet, and mobile devices.
+The design includes dynamic gradient animations, shimmer effects on text, glowing borders, scanline overlays, and sophisticated glassmorphism effects for a cutting-edge user experience.

 ### Usage Flow